RUSSELL HANSON, DAVID BOHM AND OTHERS ON THE SEMANTICS OF DISCOVERY

 Bohm opposes his historical interpretation to another that he calls “mechanistic”, a term that is unfortunately ambiguous in both philosophical and scientific usage, but which has a specific and somewhat elaborate meaning in Bohm’s book.
 According to the objectionable mechanistic philosophy opposed by Bohm the qualitative diversity of things in the world can be reduced completely, without approximation, and in every possible domain of science to nothing more than the effects of some definite and limited general framework of quantitative laws, which are regarded as absolute and final.
 Prior to the development of quantum theory these quantitative laws were assumed to be deterministic; then later with the development of the Copenhagen interpretation of quantum theory these laws were assumed to be nondeterministic.
 Hence there are both deterministic and nondeterministic varieties of mechanism.
 In the former variety causal laws are thought to be fundamental, while in the latter probability laws are thought to be fundamental.
 Nondeterministic mechanism prevails today, because physicists have accepted Heisenberg’s thesis that the indeterminacy principle represents an absolute and final limitation on our ability ever to define the state of things by measurement.

-In summary these three objectives of Bohm's agenda represent successively more ambitious claims.
+In summary these three objectives of Bohm’s agenda represent successively more ambitious claims.
 The first claim is merely that an alternative to the Copenhagen semantical interpretation describing a subquantum level of magnitude is conceivable in the sense that it is consistent with the data and formalism of the current quantum theory.
 The second claim states more ambitiously that the history of physics reveals that postulating lower levels of magnitude supplies an analogy, which is a productive strategy to guide new research.
 The third claim is still more ambitious; it states that a new scientific revolution in microphysics is at hand, and that the hidden-variable semantical interpretation will produce a new microphysical theory that will resolve the current crisis in quantum theory.
-As de Broglie said in the closing sentence of his "Foreword" to Causality and Chance (1957), Bohm's book comes at exactly the right time.
+As de Broglie said in the closing sentence of his “Foreword” to Causality and Chance (1957), Bohm’s book comes at exactly the right time.
 Thirty-five years later in his Undivided Universe Bohm was still predicting this impending revolution.
-More recent experiments based on John Stuart Bell’s inequality have occasioned reconsideration of the merits of Bohmian mechanics.
-But if there has been any revolution since those days, it has been the quite different string theory.
+More recent experiments based on John Stuart Bell’s inequality have demonstrated nonlocality and thus contrary to the initially expected outcome of the EPR thought experiment, corroborated the Copenhagen interpretation of quantum mechanics.